pozi/PoziConnectConfig/~Shared/SQL/readme.md

   * Parcel is a single-parcel property, then null the _second and any subsequent_ `propnum` values
   * Parcel is part of a multi-parcel property, and none of the parcels match any Council Parcel `propnum` values based on any of the `spi` values in the multi-parcel property, then null the _second and any subsequent_ `propnum` values

-Notes:
+Developer notes:

-- in the multi-parcel scenario, group by `propnum` to reduce duplicate retirements
+- in the multi-parcel multi-assessment scenario, eliminate duplicate records retiring the same property (group by `propnum`?), while retaining useful comments
 - submit `property_pfi`
+- ensure only top ( num_props -1 ) records get submitted

 ## Edit Code ‘S’